Vegetable Tanned Leather – Process and Benefits

 • Pre-Tanning

-Preparing the leather by rehydrating the hides and removing the hair in couple days.
+The pre-tanning process involves preparing the leather by rehydrating the hides and removing the hair over a couple of days.

 • Tanning

-Here’s a great video from pellevegetale that provides an overview of the process:
+Here’s a great video from pellevegetale that provides an overview of this process:

 The tanning agent is placed together with the hides in water-filled pits, resulting in a bath containing tannic acid after a few days.
 The skin is regularly exposed to additional baths with higher tannin concentrations and must be frequently tended to in order to ensure full absorption.
 The hides are then removed, excess moisture is taken out and they are shaved to the desired thickness (from the backside).

 For vegetable tanned leather that isn’t dyed, this is nearing the end of the process.
-That type of vegetable tanned leather has a pale almost pinkish color to it.
-While dyed vegetable tanned leather need further dyed process to get rich color and character.
+That type of vegetable tanned leather has a pale pinkish color to it.
+While dyed vegetable tanned leather needs a further dyed process to get a rich color and character.

 • Dyeing, Hot Stuffing, Drying

-Tanned hides ready to be infused with color, the hides are dyed in enormous drums and rotates.
+For tanned hides ready to be infused with color, the next step is for the hides to be dyed in enormous drums and rotated.
 The leather may then be hot stuffed, which is a special process that literally stuffs the leather hide to its core with waxes and tallows that give it a rich color and make it more durable.
-And then, the hides are dried and staked.
+Then, the hides are dried and staked.
 Staking is a process that softens up the leather just a bit.

 • Finishing the Leather

-The hides are sprayed with waxes and a sealant for protection.
-The entire process is very time and labor intensive, taking up to six weeks to complete entire the process, that’s why the price of vegetable tanned leather is higher than chrome tanned leather.
+Finally, the hides are sprayed with waxes and a sealant for protection.
+The entire process is very time and labor intensive, taking up to six weeks to complete the entire process, which is why the price of vegetable tanned leather is higher than chrome tanned leather.

-Uncoloured vegetable tanned leather will darkens by light, moisture and fat, but the dyes in pigments or aniline leather become lighter by light.
+Uncoloured vegetable tanned leather will darken with exposure to light, moisture and fat, but the dyes in pigments or aniline leather will become lighter with exposure to light.

-Veg tan will become darker first that never oiled or moistened or greased, and brighter later as a result of drying.
+Vegetable tanning will become darker the first time that it is oiled,moistened or greased, and brighten as it dries.
 Apparently this effect is related to oils and fats in the leather.
-At first, grease moves up to the top of the leather and darkens, but the dryness makes it brighter with time because the fats slowly dry out.
+At first, grease moves up to the top of the leather and darkens, but the dryness makes it brighter with time because of the fats slowly drying out.
 But as soon as water or grease gets onto the leather, it darkens strongly.

 The light fastness of vegetable-tanned leather - walklo leather